World leaders gather in Jerusalem for Auschwitz forum, without Poland

 Warsaw will be scrutinizing speeches by Putin and Netanyahu, who Israel’s Channel 12 TV reported might echo some of the Russian leader’s accusations against Poland in return for the pardon of an Israeli woman imprisoned in Russia on drug charges.

-“Above all, we are asking that the memory of the Holocaust, that terrible crime, the memory of its victims, is not exploited for political reasons,” Poland’s deputy foreign minister, Szymon Szynkowski vel Sęk, said on Tuesday.
-That would be vile.”
+“Above all, we are asking that the memory of the Holocaust, that terrible crime, the memory of its victims, is not exploited for political reasons.
+That would be vile,” Poland’s deputy foreign minister, Szymon Szynkowski vel Sęk, said on Tuesday.

+The international gathering could burnish Israeli Prime Minister Benjamin Netanyahu’s domestic image as an international statesman.
+The veteran right-wing leader faces his third election in less than a year on March 2, amid legal woes and political deadlock.

+Fighting for his political survival, Israel’s longest-serving premier has been using sideline meetings with international leaders at the conference to call for more sanctions against arch-enemy Iran.

+French President Macron met Israeli and Palestinian leaders on Wednesday and toured Christian, Jewish and Muslim sites in Jerusalem, including the Church of St. Anne, the Muslim Noble Sanctuary that houses al-Aqsa mosque, a site revered by Jews as Temple Mount, and Judaism’s Western Wall.

+Macron then headed to Ramallah for a meeting with Palestinian President Mahmoud Abbas, who issued a statement through the official Palestinian news agency calling upon European leaders to revive the long-stalled Mideast political peace process and “save the two-state solution.”

-Additional reporting by Justyna Pawlak in Warsaw; Editing by Bernadette Baum
+Additional reporting by Justyna Pawlak in Warsaw, Ali Sawafta in Ramallah and Nuha Sharaf in Jerusalem; Editing by Bernadette Baum, Stephen Farrell and Michael Perry